DWilliames/paddy2-beta/README.md

 - [x] Have a toggle to turn padding on/off
 - [ ] Toggle the number of input fields; from 4 to 2 to 1.
 (By clicking on the input field labels, like on the colour picker RGB/HSV)
 - [ ] Better placement within the inspector?
+- [ ] Infer current padding when CMD/ALT + clicking the '+' to add Padding

 ---